 Frances has Alzheimer’s disease.
 The time came when she would visit her doctor for routine appointments and have difficulty with the follow-up, such as filling prescriptions.
-Our solution was to have a staff member accompany Frances and offer guidance with the necessary next steps.
+Our solution was to have a team members member accompany Frances and offer guidance with the necessary next steps.

 We are also careful to be sure Frances is as involved in activities here as she would want to be.
 We learned she is an accomplished piano player, for instance, and invited her to play for residents in our living room.
 We make sure to offer gentle reminders about entertainment here; we knock on her door and ask her to come join in.

 “My sister and I wanted to be sure our mother was safe and well-provided for,” Andrew says.
 “With her living at Glenmeadow, we have peace of mind.
-The staff are responsible and accessible.
+The team members are responsible and accessible.
 That’s important to me.”

 Andrew lives four hours away in northern Pennsylvania, and his sister, Carolyn Dulchinos, is even farther away in Boulder, Colorado.
 “I know that she’s safe, that she’s well cared for and that people are attentive to her,” Carolyn says.
 “They call me to tell me about how she’s doing, and they always start by saying, ‘First of all, it’s not an emergency.’
 They are careful and graceful about the way they handle circumstances that, for me, being 2,000 miles away, would make me a much more nervous person otherwise.”